VLAN is the acronym for Virtual Local Area Network, it is a virtual partitioning of physical network switches on OSI layer 2.

 A device where there is software VLAN support is just a device with many different ethernet controllers, so if you want to place 2 interfaces in the same VLAN, AND you want these two interfaces to also route traffic to-from each other (to act as if they were a VLAN-capable switch as the one I talked about above), you need to bridge them too (i.e. both must be in the same Interface, be it lan, wan or whatever).

-If you have any question, feel free to discuss this guide on LEDE forum: https://forum.lede-project.org/t/vlan-assigning
+If you have any question, feel free to discuss this guide on the OpenWrt forum: https://forum.openwrt.org/t/vlan-assigning

 A very common default VLAN configuration on many off-the-shelf routers is the LAN↔WAN separation.